Statistiche accessi

 In recent years, manufacturers of capacitive touch controllers have developed advanced algorithms to better tolerate humidity and water droplets, making capacitive glass screens more responsive even in the presence of thick gloves or personal protective equipment (PPE).

-Where capacitive touch fails to provide adequate performance, CJB offers the more advanced Zytronic touch technology.
+Where capacitive touch fails to provide adequate performance, CJB offers the more advanced Displax touch technology.

-Over the last 20 years, it has developed and patented proprietary technology to make high-resistance, thick glass surfaces touch-sensitive, based on an enhancement of the PCAP (Projected Capacitive) technique.
+Over the last 20 years, Zytronic developed and patented proprietary technology to make high-resistance, thick glass surfaces touch-sensitive, based on an enhancement of the PCAP (Projected Capacitive) technique.

-The Zytronic technology allows glass with a thickness of up to 20 millimeters to be rendered touch-sensitive while maintaining high sensitivity and tolerance to extreme stress, even in the presence of mounting inaccuracies and frame deformations caused by heavy use.
+Displax technology allows (even a thick) glass to be rendered touch-sensitive while maintaining high sensitivity and tolerance to extreme stress, even in the presence of mounting inaccuracies and frame deformations caused by heavy use.
+This is possible thanks to the Displax patented sensor-film which is laminated in the back surface of the glass.

-A Zytronic touch operates similarly to a capacitive touch: a virtually invisible metallic structure made up of numerous antennas is laminated onto a protective glass, generating an electromagnetic field.
+A Displax touch operates similarly to a capacitive touch: a virtually invisible metallic structure made up of numerous antennas is laminated onto a protective glass, generating an electromagnetic field.

-When a body containing water, such as a finger, approaches, it creates an imbalance in the electromagnetic field, which is registered as a touch or, alternatively, as a simple hovering action.
+When a finger, approaches, it creates an imbalance in the electromagnetic field, which is registered as a touch or, alternatively, as a simple hovering action.

-Since the early days of Zytronic, CJB has been offering this technology as a valid alternative to capacitive touch systems, and today, it is one of the most experienced integrators of Zytronic technology in Italy.
+Since the early days of Zytronic, and now with Displax, CJB has been offering this technology as a valid alternative to capacitive touch systems, and today, it is one of the most experienced integrators of Displax technology in Italy.

-Zytronic touch technology allows for the creation of touch surfaces several meters wide, as it can be laminated onto shaped glass, with custom dimensions and finishes such as glossy, matte, anti-glare, or beveled edges.
+Displax touch technology allows for the creation of touch surfaces even several meters wide, as it can be laminated onto shaped glass, with custom dimensions and finishes such as glossy, matte, anti-glare, or beveled edges.

-The touch sensitivity does not require the finger to make direct contact with the glass, only proximity, ensuring reliable performance even when wearing thick gloves (such as those used in factory settings, steel mills, bakeries, etc.).
+The touch sensitivity ensures reliable performance even when wearing thick gloves (such as those used in factory settings, steel mills, bakeries, etc.).

 The advantages can be summarized as follows:

-• Allows for greater glass thickness, up to 20 millimeters.
+• Allows for greater glass thickness, up to 20 millimeters with laminated glass.

 • Can register touches even with very thick gloves.